okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/use-static-group-whitelist-org-as/index.md

 ---
 title: Use a static group whitelist with the Org Authorization Server
 ---
-For an Okta Org Authorization Server, you can only create an ID token with a groups claim, not an access token.
-For the steps to configure a groups claim for use with an access token, see the <GuideLink link="../use-static-group-whitelist-custom-as">Use a static group whitelist with a Custom Authorization Server</GuideLink> section.
+For an Okta Org Authorization Server, you can only create an ID token with a Groups claim, not an access token.
+For the steps to configure a Groups claim for use with an access token, see the <GuideLink link="../use-static-group-whitelist-custom-as">Use a static group whitelist with a Custom Authorization Server</GuideLink> section.

 > **Note:** This step requires the Admin Console.
 If you are using the Developer Console, select the drop-down list in the upper-left corner and select **Classic UI** to switch.

-1. In the Admin Console, from the **Applications** menu, select **Applications**, and then select the OpenID Connect (OIDC) client application that you want to configure.
+1. In the Admin Console, from the **Applications** menu, select **Applications**, and then select the OpenID Connect client application that you want to configure.
 2. Navigate to the **Sign On** tab and click **Edit** in the **OpenID Connect ID Token** section.
 3. In the **Groups claim type** section, select **Expression**.
 4. In **Group claims expression**, leave the default name `groups` (or add it if the box is empty) and then add this expression in the second box: `getFilteredGroups(app.profile.groupwhitelist, "group.name", 40)`
 5. Click **Save**.

-### Request an ID token that contains the groups claim
+### Request an ID token that contains the Groups claim

-To obtain a token with the configured groups claim, send a request for an ID token that includes the groups claim as a scope to the authorization endpoint.
+To obtain a token with the configured Groups claim, send a request for an ID token that includes the Groups claim as a scope to the authorization endpoint.
 For the specific steps on building the request URL, receiving the response, and decoding the JWT, see <GuideLink link="../request-token-claim">Request a token that contains the claim</GuideLink>.

 > **Note:** The scopes that you need to include as query parameters are `openid` and `groups`.